Lecture Notes in Quantum Mechanics

-Yet another consequence of the "Aharonov Bohm" effect is the quantization of the magnetic charge.
+\sheadC{Dirac Monopoles} Yet another consequence of the "Aharonov Bohm" effect is the quantization of the magnetic charge.
 Dirac has claimed that if magnetic monopoles exist, then there must be an elementary magnetic charge.
 The formal argument can be phrased as follows: If a magnetic monopole exists, it creates a vector potential field in space (${A(x)}$).
 The effect of the field of the monopole on an electron close by is given by the line integral ${\oint \vec{A}\cdot d\vec{r}}$.
 We can evaluate the integral by calculating the magnetic flux ${\Phi}$ through a Stokes surface.
-The result cannot depend on the choice of the surface, otherwise the phase will not be well defined.
-Therefore the phase ${\phi = {e\Phi}/{\hbar c}}$ must be zero modulo ${2\pi}$.
-Specifically, we may choose one Stokes surface that passes over the monopole, and one Stokes surface that passes under the monopole, and conclude that the net flux must be an integer multiple of ${{2\pi\hbar c}/{e}}$.
-By using "Gauss law" we conclude that the monopole must have a magnetic charge that is an integer multiple of ${{\hbar c}/{2e}}$.
+The result should not depend on the choice of the surface, otherwise the phase is not be well defined.
+In particular we can choose Stokes surfaces that pass above and below the monopole, and deduce that the phase difference ${\phi = {e\Phi}/{\hbar c}}$ should be zero modulo ${2\pi}$.
+Hence the flux $\Phi$ should be an integer multiple of ${{2\pi\hbar c}/{e}}$.
+Using "Gauss law" we conclude that the monopole must have a magnetic charge that is quantized in units of ${{\hbar c}/{2e}}$.

 Dirac's original reasoning was somewhat more constructive.
 Let us assume that a magnetic monopole exist.
 The magnetic field that would be created by this monopole would be like that of a tip of a solenoid.
 But we have to {\em exclude} the region in space where we have the magnetic flux that goes through the solenoid.
 If we want this "flux line" to be unobservable then it should be quantized in units of ${{2\pi\hbar c}/{e}}$.
 This shows that Dirac "heard" about the Aharonov Bohm effect, but more importantly this implies that the "tip" would have a charge which equals an integer multiple of ${{\hbar c}/{2e}}$.